 Curtis Pitts was not a graduate from MIT nor an academic scholar but smart he was and one hell of a nice guy that loved airplanes and people.
 He was a real

-study all the Pitts airplanes you will find that Curtis borrowed a lot of good sound ways to build an airplane from some really good airplanes.
-Take a look at a J3
+all the Pitts airplanes you will find that Curtis borrowed a lot of good sound ways to build an airplane from some really good airplanes.
+Take a look at a J3 landing

 gear and a Pitts landing gear.
 Take a look at the elevator hinges on a Stagger Wing Beech and the Pitts hinges.
 Swept top wing for a zippy Snap Roll.
 Ever fly a

 the Pitts S2C is a far cry from the original but it still has everything that makes a Pitts great and it is one really capable airplane.
-Box stock it can fly
+Box stock it can fly Advanced

 Competition in the hands of the right pilot.
 It can be used to teach any and every aerobatic maneuver you can find in the Aresti catalog.
-It is "Bullet
+It is "Bullet Proof" and very

 five years.
 Can the average Pilot (non tail wheel qualified) fly a Pitts?
 NOPE!
 Can the average Tail Wheel pilot fly a Pitts?
 NOPE!
 I am sorry folks but it is sadly true,

 I am pretty sure that is where all the horror stories and hangar tales come from about such a capable airplane.
 I have heard them all and every one of the tall

-ahead and cuss me but I am being honest because I would like for every Pilot who so desires to have the thrill of flying a Pitts...SAFELY!
+and cuss me but I am being honest because I would like for every Pilot who so desires to have the thrill of flying a Pitts...SAFELY!
 Just about any pilot can fly one if

 airplane and are proficient in three point landings.
 There are more ways to "Skin a Cat" than one but I am going to tell you how I recommend you skin it so you get

 Five things that must be consistent for successful take offs and landings: On centerline, No crab, no drift, three point attitude or slightly tail first and your